ryansheehy0/Cheat_Sheets/javascript.md

 const obj3 = {...obj1, ...obj2}
 ```

+It can be used to create an array from something that isn't an array. `[...nonArray]`

 ## Template Literals
 Used to make complete string with embedded JS.
 - Starts with \`s